rng-guy/NFSMWBartender/APPENDIX.md

 # 1 - What is there to know about Bartender's file parsing?

+Bartender only recognises **Heat levels** from 1 to 10.
+If you want to use Bartender to customise Heat levels above 10, you need to recompile it with the appropriate `maxHeatLevel` value yourself.

+&nbsp;

 Bartender parses its configuration (.ini) files in **parameter groups**, indicated by `[GroupName]`.
 These groups each contain related parameters and give a logical structure in the configuration files.
 Each group allows you to provide values, either in relation to Heat levels or vehicles.

 &nbsp;